Jesus-Centered Schema Therapy® International Training Center

 NOW TAKING APPLICATIONS

-Applications are open now for the ST with Couples course starting September 9 through Dec.
-16, 2022 for Christian therapists serving the Catholic community.
+Applications are open now for the ST with Couples course starting October 19, 2024 through July 19, 2025 for Christian therapists serving the Christian community.
 To request an application, please fill out the following contact form.

 Applications are competitive.
 In the comment section, please provide your degree, license information, and professional organizational affiliations, including the population you work with, and any additional certifications, publications, or research you have engaged in.

-Please note: This 20 hour training program is offered for those who take the 30 hour training with the ISST certified Simeone-DiFrancesco Schema Therapy with Couples Training Center.
-As such, Jesus-Centered Schema Therapy modules are a separate course of study, independent from the ISST certification process.
+Please note: This is a 70 hour training program with the Simeone-DiFrancesco Schema Therapy with Couples International Training Center.
+Please see further information on the training website.
+It is comprised of the standard 30 hours of Individual Schema Therapy required, 30 hours of the ST with couples, both ISST required, and an additional 10 hour module for additional training in Cultural Competence with Christians.
+As such, the Jesus-Centered Schema Therapy modules are a separate course of study, independent from the ISST certification process.

 This additional coursework prepares the student for applying the ST model to a Christian population and refines its presentation to encompass a Christian anthropology.
 In other words, it is rooted, based and developed on the Christian understanding of the human person, basic human needs and Jesus’ model of virtue.
 It encompasses both a deepening of how to integrate a theology of the person, the body, and human nature, together with some basic philosophy and logical reasoning tools.